Cruising with Katabasis: let's start from the dock! It was 1991 when I took a crew on a cruise around Elba for the first time,…

 During the course of a freediver is important to define the steps, in which the student can identify and evolve gradually; often the beginning of his freediving career starts from a simple curiosity that leads to the ‘magic’ approach to the water world, which then leads to a primordial stage to a deepening of the various skills that then form the advanced freediver.

-Date: 16/19 September 2021 Location: Baratti A retreat dedicated to freedivers who want to experience breathing and compensation in contact with nature.
-In the upper…
+SOLD OUT :-/ Date: 16/19 September 2021 Location: Baratti A retreat dedicated to freedivers who want to experience breathing and compensation in contact with nature.…